Recreation: Health and recreation

 Recreation has many health benefits, and, accordingly, Therapeutic Recreation has been developed to take advantage of this effect.
 The National Council for Therapeutic Recreation Certification (NCTRC) is the nationally recognized credentialing organization for the profession of Therapeutic Recreation.
 Professionals in the field of Therapeutic Recreation who are certified by the NCTRC are called "Certified Therapeutic Recreation Specialists".
 The job title "Recreation Therapist" is identified in the U.S. Dept of Labor's Occupation Outlook.
-Such therapy is applied in rehabilitation, psychiatric facilities for youth and adults, and in the care of the elderly, the disabled, or people with chronic diseases.
+Such therapy is applied in rehabilitation, psychiatric facilities for youth and adults, and in the care of the elderly, disabled people, or people with chronic diseases.
 Recreational physical activity is important to reduce obesity, and the risk of osteoporosis and of cancer, most significantly in men that of colon and prostate, and in women that of the breast; however, not all malignancies are reduced as outdoor recreation has been linked to a higher risk of melanoma.
 Extreme adventure recreation naturally carries its own hazards.